Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-KHtDXnNFFaA.md

 ### Transcript

-> uh is this only about satisfactory yeah we pretty much only talk about satisfactory here
+> is this only about satisfactory yeah we pretty much only talk about satisfactory here